DevMandate/fkf_backend/README.md

 ### Centralized Results Storage
 - All results are saved to Google Sheets
-- Results are shared across all users and devices
+- Results are viewed only by authorized admins
 - Data persists even if browser data is cleared

 ### Admin Leaderboard